What's your name?

 But before we go deep into the topic let’s take a bigger picture view– let’s study the history of copywriting.

 Copywriting is an interesting topic because it mashes together the disciples of writing and marketing.
 Writing that is designed to get consumers to part with their hard-earned money is copywriting.
-It very much has a sales role.
+It very much has a sales role (even though many copywriters cringe at the suggestion).

 Moving Target

 The thing about copywriting is that its effectiveness is a moving target.
-When the consumer isn’t used to being pitched then just drawing their attention to the availability of an idea (like the needle shop ad above) is enough.
-But imagine if Jinan Liu was competing with 34 more needle shops in that local market and her competitors noticed and copied her quality message, would that add still work?
+When the consumer isn’t used to being pitched, just drawing their attention to availability (like the needle shop ad mentioned above) is enough.
+But imagine if Jinan Liu was competing with 34 other local needle shops and her competitors noticed and copied her quality message.
+Would that ad still work?
 Nope.
-Jinan Liu would need to discover a new Selling Angle.
+Jinan Liu would need to uncover a new Selling Angle.
+Think of a Selling Angle as a hook🪝to capture the buyer’s attention.
+It’s discussed in great detail in CHAPTER 4 but you can take a sneak peek: Selling Angle.

-In order to constantly churn out new ads, the manufacturer either had to spend more time thinking of ad concepts and figuring out where to place them or they could focus on what they were good at (needle making) and let the writing specialist take care of the advertising copy.
+In order to constantly churn out new ads, the business either had to spend more time thinking of ad concepts and figuring out where to place them, or they could focus on what they were good at (needle making) and let the writing specialist take care of the advertising copy.

-This is how the modern agency was born in 1877 and it went by the name J. Walter Thompson.
-These guys understood the power of copywriting as you can see from their ad for their own services:
+This is how the modern agency was born in 1864 and it went by the name J. Walter Thompson.
+These guys understood the power of copywriting as you can see from an ad for their own services:

 With the birth of newspapers and magazines we now, for the very first time, had a way to target very specific types of buyers.
 People who read Scientific American were quite different from people who enjoyed Godey’s Lady’s Book.
 This took copywriting to a whole new level.
 We were no longer writing for all types of buyers.
 We were writing for buyers with very specific behavioral profiles.